mosaic-design-system/docs/src/components/drawer.md

       ### Dismissible or modal?

-      The choice here depends on if the user should be able to interact with rest of the page while the drawer is open.\
+      The choice here depends on if the user should be able to interact with the rest of the page while the Drawer is open.
 For example a navigation drawer would want to be dismissible as they might want to leave it open while using the page they have navigated to.
 However if the intention was to complete a task, a modal Drawer should be used to make the user focus on that task until completion (unless they decide to cancel).

       ### Position

       Drawers can be configured to appear at the top, bottom, start or finish of a screen and they can be triggered by any action such as the click of a button, the selection of a checkbox, etc. Drawers slide in and out from their specified location.
 In general if you are using a drawer with content they are positioned at the finish.

       ### With content

       The content and styling of a Drawer is entirely customisable using other Mosaic components, however you should stick to our Drawer with content layout (header, body, footer) and only customise the body section unless you have a good reason and then speak with your UX Designer.

       The sections would be used for the following:

       **Header** - Title, subtitle and close button (cross top right)